Torxgewinde/forked-daapd-volume-setter/README.md

 # forked-daapd-volume-setter
 Set the volume of several airplay speakers individually

 Forked-daapd supports output to several shairplay speakers.
-To set the volume of each speaker fro mthe command-line this helper tool is useful.
+To set the volume of each speaker from the command-line this helper tool is useful.

 Install
 -------